Web Development for Beginners >

 👋Departing words - Goodbye for now!

-There’s no Day Six to this course, so this is a farewell for now.
-But we like to think of this as the start of something interesting, a new beginning for you.
+It's farewell from us for now, but we like to think of this as the start of something interesting, a new beginning for you.
 If you decide to take up web development as a career, years later you’ll look back to this moment when you successfully created your very first website and made it both beautiful and functional.

 So what now?